nuraalia/nuraalia.github.io/203_big_families.md

 For the full project report, see: [Do People from Big Families Love Big Families](/pdf/Nura_edits_203_big_families_writeup.pdf).

-For the source code, see this GitHub repository:[Do People from Big Families Love Big Families Source Code](https://github.com/nuraalia/big_families).
+For the source code, see this GitHub repository: [Do People from Big Families Love Big Families Source Code](https://github.com/nuraalia/big_families).